NEADS Service Dogs for Veterans with PTSD Program

 Program requirements include regular travel to NEADS campus in Princeton, MA for the first year of the program.
 Applicants must live within a 3-hour drive of the NEADS campus.

-If you feel that you meet the initial criteria for the TAD program listed below, we ask that you reach back out to us after July 1, 2021 for an update on the application process.
+If you feel that you meet the initial criteria for the TAD program listed below, we ask that you reach back out to us in late fall 2021 for an update on the application process.
 You can also research other programs through the following website: www.assistancedogsinternational.org.

 Initial criteria for the TAD program include:

 - In individual therapy at least 2 times a month for the past 6 months with a licensed mental health provider

 - At least 12 months sober if in sobriety